 The company's warranty services cover most vehicles that meet the two criteria: they have to be less than 15 years old and have fewer than 150,000 miles.
 The company gives its customers the freedom to choose any mechanic or repair shop as long as it is certified by the National Institute for Automotive Service Excellence (ASE) for repairs.

 Zurich has four extended auto warranty plans that offer options ranging from basic coverage to high levels of protection with benefits and perks.
-As is the case for most auto warranty companies, Zurich's plans may require a deductible, ranging between $0 to $200 at most.
+As is the case for most auto warranty companies, Zurich's plans may require a deductible, ranging from $0 to $200 at most.
 The website itself does not list or explain deductibles per plan, but this is the average.
-It is also worth mentioning that all plans are transferable in case of changing the owner of the car and can be canceled at any time.
+It is also worth noting that all plans are transferable in the event that the car's owner changes and can be canceled at any time.

-This plan covers parts and components of the engine, transmission, transfer case, and drive axle as well as stated components of the suspension, steering, heating & air conditioning, brakes, and electrical.
+This plan covers parts and components of the engine, transmission, transfer case, and drive axle, as well as stated components of the suspension, steering, heating and air conditioning, brakes, and electrical.

-This plan covers parts and components of the engine, transmission, transfer case, and drive axle as well as stated components of the suspension, steering, heating & air conditioning, brakes, and electrical.
-In addition, it covers stated components related to the interior and exterior; this includes hood release, door hinges, and cooling system
+This plan covers parts and components of the engine, transmission, transfer case, and drive axle, as well as stated components of the suspension, steering, heating and air conditioning, brakes, and electrical.
+Furthermore, it covers stated interior and exterior components such as the hood release, door hinges, and cooling system.

 It is important to mention that the company has specialty coverage for parts and components of motorcycles and other power sport vehicles, which is something you will not find in many auto warranty companies.

-When you get an extended auto warranty for a third-party provider, you will often be limited in terms of repair shops and you will need to return to your dealer every time you need a repair.
-However, this is not the case for Zurich; the company gives you the freedom to choose the repair shop you want to take your vehicle to with the condition that the repair shop must be ASE-certified.
-This will give you flexibility rather than tie you down to certain shops.
+When you get an extended auto warranty from a third-party provider, you will often be limited in terms of repair shops, and you will need to return to your dealer every time you need a repair.
+However, this is not the case for Zurich.

 In addition to the coverage mentioned above, all plans come with the following benefits:

-- Rental car reimbursement: This service pays rental car costs up to a limit when having chosen repair coverage.
+- Rental car reimbursement: This service pays rental car costs up to a limit when you have chosen repair coverage.

 One thing about Zurich is that they do not list the prices on their website clearly.
 You will need to contact a dealer and provide information about your vehicle in order to get a quote and know the price that you will be charged.
-Information you will need to provide to get evaluated include your car's make, year, condition, and the type and length of the coverage you want.
+Information you will need to provide to get your policy evaluated includes your car's make, year, condition, and the type and length of coverage you want.

 Zurich's official website has a page dedicated to frequently asked questions regarding their extended auto warranty plans and coverage.